krasenslavov/formajs/README.md

 </script>
 ```

-Note: Must be added after the `forma-0.0.1.min.js`.
+Note: The script must be added after `<script src="path/to/js/forma-0.0.1.min.js"></script>`.

 ### [Customize your form](https://formajs.com/index.html#style)

-For customizing and styling your form take a look at the `forma.css` file.
+For customizing and styling your form take a look at the `forma.css` and `forma-base.css` files.

-Below is the example set with globally available variables specified within the `:root` selector.
+Below is an example set with globally available variables specified within the `:root` selector.

 ```css
 :root {